Appointments

 Biographical Sketch

 Benjamin Lee is a Professor in the Department of Electrical and Systems Engineering and the Department of Computer and Information Science at the University of Pennsylvania.
+He is also a visiting researcher at Google in the Global Infrastructure Group.
 Dr. Lee's research focuses on computer architecture (e.g., microprocessors, memories, datacenters), energy efficiency, and environmental sustainability.
 He builds interdisciplinary links to machine learning and algorithmic economics to better design and manage computer systems.

 Dr. Lee was an Assistant and then Associate Professor at Duke University.
 He received his post-doctorate at Stanford University, his S.M. and Ph.D. from Harvard University, and his B.S. from the University of California at Berkeley.
 He has held visiting research positions at Meta AI, formerly Facebook AI Research, at Microsoft Research, at Intel Corporation, and at Lawrence Livermore National Laboratory.